JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 <td>

-The Docker Engine OS platform, can have the `linux` or `windows` value
+The Docker Engine OS platform, can have the `linux` or `windows` value.

 </td></tr></table>

- If you are using the Command Line Build step (and not the TeamCity\-provided docker steps), these parameters can be used as [agent requirements](agent-requirements.md) to ensure your build is run only on the agents with Docker installed.
+If you are using the [Command Line](command-line.md) build step (and not the TeamCity-provided Docker steps), these parameters can be used as [agent requirements](agent-requirements.md) to ensure your build is run only on the agents with Docker installed.

 ## Features

-TeamСity\-Docker integration provides the following features which facilitate working with Docker under TeamCity:
+TeamСity-Docker integration provides the following features which facilitate working with Docker under TeamCity:

 ### Docker Support Build Feature